azkiflay/ansible/README.md

   systemctl status apache2 || echo "apache2 service not found" # Verify apache2 service no longer exists
 ```

-However, we want to execute the shell script at the remote host.
+However, you want to execute the shell script at the remote host.
 Therefore, first the file has to be copied over to the managed host.
-We can use *scp* or *rsync* commands for that purpose as shown in the following.
+You can use *scp* or *rsync* commands for that purpose as shown in the following.
 Subsequnetly, the shell script can be run to uninstall the Apache2 software.

 ```bash
   scp remove_apache.sh azkiflay@192.168.0.10:/tmp/remove_apache.sh # Or --> rsync -avz remove_apache.sh azkiflay@192.168.0.10:/tmp/remove_apache.sh